pubudusanka/gesture-controlling-fan/README.md

 2. **Arduino Setup**:
     - Install the Arduino IDE from [arduino.cc](https://www.arduino.cc/en/software)
     - Upload the Arduino code provided below to your Arduino Uno.

+## Connecton Setup

+- Connect the DC motor to the L298n motor driver.
+(Out 1, Out 2)
+- Connect the L298n motor driver to the Arduino (L298n ENA to Arduino PWM pin6, L298n IN1 and IN2 to Arduino PWM 3 and 5)
+- L298n GND to Arduino GND
+- L298n 5v to Arduino 5v
+- L298n 12v to powersupply (9/12v)

 ## Usage